 Once the system converts an incoming call to a digital signal, the system can manage the signal the same way it would any other digital information.
 This is how digital PBX systems obtain platform-neutral solutions for converting and routing incoming calls to nearly any device.

-Maintaining an on-premises digital PBX phone system requires a significant investment.
+Maintaining a non-hosted digital PBX phone system requires a significant investment.
 The equipment can be expensive, and only highly trained specialists can repair, maintain, or update these systems.

 As a result, PBX systems are not a one-size-fits-all answer.
 Organizations can alternatively leverage hosted PBX solutions through a managed service provider without having to make a large up-front investment.
 Instead, the provider offers PBX infrastructure as a service, and the organization pays a monthly fee for using it, skipping the need to hire and train IT specialists for the purpose.

 Should I Have a PBX Phone System in My Office?

 Large enterprises need PBX phone systems in order to adequately organize their telecommunications infrastructure.
 Small and mid-sized businesses can benefit from PBX infrastructure, but will generally earn greater value from hosted solutions rather than expensive on-site systems.

 Organizations that rely on incoming or outgoing calls will notice clear, immediate benefits after switching to a PBX phone system.
 Improved functionality and lower telephone costs make digital PBX systems valuable assets to telephone-centric business processes.

 Similarly, organizations that wish to implement extensive telephone customer support features will need to implement a PBX system to do so.
 A system for effectively routing calls during peak periods guarantees that customers a painless customer service experience while ensuring that internal calls are handled separately.